 We use a lot of words to describe features in Good Grants but we understand it can be confusing if you're unsure what they all mean.
 Below, please find a glossary of terms.

 Action flow is an automated process which allows individuals or organisations specified on an application form to be contacted to review an application.
-Action flow can be configured at Settings > General > Action flow.
+Action flow can be configured at Action flow > Settings.
 Please refer to the Action flow configuration article to learn more.

 An applicant is a user who submits an application or nomination for reviewing.